WordPress/wordpress-playground/pages/blueprints-getting-started.md

 ...and a lot more!

+The Blueprints data format is described in details on the [Blueprints reference](./blueprints-reference.md) page.
+This page is a guide to using Blueprints.

 ## Why use Blueprints over other APIs?

 Blueprints are the easiest way to create a Playground instance.
 You don't need to know any JavaScript, you just need to write some JSON.
 And if you use the [Blueprint schema](https://playground.wordpress.net/blueprint-schema.json), you'll be aided by autocompletion.